-NFPA estimates (including indirect and unreported loss) rose 120% from 1980 to 2007, and the portion of loss (direct structure fire loss plus half of estimated indirect loss) used to calculate the net fire insurance figure rose 90% in the same period.
-Both increases are considerably less than the 152% rise in the consumer price index, which is less than the rise in the I.I.I. estimate of 337% over the same period.
+NFPA estimates of loss (including indirect and unreported loss) rose 104% from 1980 to 2009, and the portion of loss (direct structure fire loss plus half of estimated indirect loss) used to calculate the net fire insurance figure rose 93% in the same period.
+Both increases are less than the 162% rise in the consumer price index, which is less than the rise in the I.I.I. fire loss estimate of 403% over the same period.
 It is not known how much of this represents changes in the I.I.I. formula for estimating uninsured and unreported losses, and how much represents a widening gap between the losses occurring in fires reported to insurance companies and the losses occurring in fires reported to fire departments.
 This could be an interesting subject for further research.
-In 2007, more than half of the "net fire insurance" total corresponded to the difference in the two estimates of fire loss.
+In 2009, nearly all of the "net fire insurance" total (\$15.5 billion out of \$17.0 billion) corresponded to the difference in the two estimates of fire loss.